 With biofuel the distinction is made between first and second generation.
 First generation biofuels are made of crops grown specifically for this purpose.
 Often these are grown in tropical countries, on soil that could have been used to grow food.
 Rainforests are often burnt down to meet the high demand for farming grounds.
 Not only does this release the CO₂ stored within the trees, this can also have negative consequences for the biodiversity within this region.

 Using agricultural land for growing crops for biofuel production results in a lower availability of agricultural land for growing food.
 The shortage that this causes will result in higher food prices, possibly leading to hunger.
-Within the European Union this downside of biofuels is taken into consideration, and as such crops for biofuels may not be produced in regions with high biodiversity and destroying rainforests, primeval forests and peatlands to make space for more agricultural land is not permitted.
+Within the European Union this downside of biofuels is taken into consideration, and as such crops for biofuels may not be produced in regions with high biodiversity.
+The destruction of rainforests, primeval forests and peatlands to make space for more agricultural land is not permitted either.

-Second generation biofuels are obtained from waste, such as frying oil, vegetable waste, algae or waste of animal feed.
+Second generation biofuels are obtained from waste, such as frying oil, vegetable waste from algae or waste from animal feed.
 Second generation biofuel not only reduces CO₂ emission, but also contributes in moving towards a circular economy.
 For these reasons Bredenoord only works with second generation HVO from waste material.